Keynotes • February 26, 2018

 It’s not saying, “Hitting her is wrong” because now he can do a philosophical argument about autonomy, and free will, and so on.
-It’s saying, “I don’t want you hit her.”
+It’s saying, “I don’t want you to hit her.”
 This is assertiveness training, actually.
 So, this person had assertiveness training.
 She knows how to state her wants.
 So, if the kid wants to, it’s up to the kid.
 “I’ve now voiced what I want.”
 And then it’s also, “If you don’t want what I want, I don’t want you here in this room right now and you need to sit out in the hall, take some time out to fit in with the rest of society, and we’re going to explain to you also why this would be good for you in the future.”
 And you talk to the kid like an adult, not like a dog.

 “Bad dog!”
 That’s how we talk to dogs because we don’t expect them to understand the rest of our words.
 But for all we know, dogs can.
 I don’t know.
-Number four, when a child must hide a part of her or his being in order to be accepted, shame is created in the child.
+Number four, fourth example, when a child must hide a part of her or his being in order to be accepted, shame is created in the child.
 For example, any mistakes, needs, joys, sorrows, illness, successes or tears, any time a child must hide some part of herself or himself.

-The fifth example, when a child’s emotional or physical boundaries are violated, as occurs in physical or sexual abuse of a covert nature, shame is created in the child.
+The fifth example, when a child’s emotional or physical boundaries are violated, as occurs in physical or sexual abuse of an overt or covert nature, shame is created in the child.
 A child cannot develop his or her identity unless clear boundaries exist between parent and child.
 Physical and sexual abuse from others in the child’s environment lead to a sense that the child believes, “I am not lovable or accepted.
-I am only lovable and accepted when I am this way, when I am guai, when I obedient, when I am whatever.
+I am only lovable and accepted when I am this way, when I am guai, when I am obedient, when I am whatever.